Forty-five years ago, Memorial Day became a national holiday.

 One plus: walking angrily in England means that those who normally ignore you stay clear out of your way.

 When I wasn’t looking deranged and angry, and sometimes, literally feverish, it was slow going.
-Sleep-deprived and cranky, it seemed I was endlessly weaving through lumbering throngs from the slower-moving parts of the old empire, and as I negotiated the crowds of local shoppers or pub-hoppers, in my hyper-irritated state, they seemed to be a consistent mass of the chain-smoking, heavy, and alcoholic.
+Sleep-deprived and cranky, it seemed I was endlessly weaving through lumbering throngs, not accustomed to moving at a New York pace, and as I negotiated the crowds in the poorer neighborhoods, of local shoppers or pub-hoppers, in my hyper-irritated state, they seemed to be a consistent mass of the chain-smoking, heavy, and alcoholic.

 But sticking to my weaving, in-and-out, gradually I’d make headway down Newland Avenue, and my black mood would lift.